Dental Fillings and Bonding

 Composite resin

 Composite resin is the most common material used for dental bonding.
-It is a tooth-colored material that can be shaped and molded to match the natural tooth structure.
+It is a tooth-colored material that can be molded to match the natural tooth structure.
 It is typically applied in layers and then cured using a special light to harden and bond it to the tooth.

 Porcelain

-Porcelain veneers can bond teeth and are often used for more extensive cosmetic improvements.
+Porcelain veneers can bond to teeth and are often used for more extensive cosmetic improvements.
 They are durable materials that can be custom-made to match the color and shape of the surrounding teeth.

 Glass Ionomer

-Glass ionomer material is dental cement containing fluoride, making it ideal for bonding teeth in areas prone to decay.
+Glass ionomer material is a dental cement containing fluoride, making it ideal for bonding teeth in areas prone to decay.
 It is not as strong or aesthetically pleasing as composite resin or porcelain, but it can be a good option for specific situations.

 Resin-modified Glass Ionomer